-In addition, [CO 14/XX] gives relief so that a foreign company with CDIs issued over all or some of its shares is able to rely on s708AA and 708(13), respectively, for rights issues, dividends reinvestment plans and bonus share plans.
-It does this by treating the holder of the CDIs (and not CDN) as the holder of the underlying foreign shares.
+- RG 253.58 In addition, references to orders under s340 or 341 are to be read as references to declarations under s601CK(7) or exemptions (however described) under the financial reporting laws in the foreign company's place of origin.
+The affected provisions include: - (a) the rights issue exception in s708AA; - (b) the cleansing notice provisions in s708A; and - (c) the special prospectus rules for continuously quoted securities in s713. - RG 253.59 In addition, [CO 14/827] gives relief so that a foreign company with CDIs issued over all or some of its underlying foreign securities is able to rely on s708AA for rights issues and on 708(13) for dividend reinvestment plans and bonus share plans.
+It does this by treating the holder of the CDIs (and not CDN) as the holder of the underlying foreign securities.

-Note: The relief in [CO 14/XX] is important when determining the entitlements of each CDI holder and holder of the underlying shares, particularly where each CDI represents a multiple or fraction of the underlying share.
+Note: The relief in [CO 14/827] is important when determining the entitlements of each CDI holder and holder of the underlying foreign securities, particularly where each CDI represents a multiple or fraction of the underlying foreign security and entitlements are calculated at the foreign security level rather than at the CDI level.